-In her single state legislative session, she received bipartisan support on all eight of her bills that Gov. John Hickenlooper signed into law, addressing issues of education, elders and the economy.
+In her time in the State Senate, she received bipartisan support on all eight of her bills that Gov. John Hickenlooper signed into law, addressing issues of education, elders and the economy.
 She was named Legislator of the Year by the Colorado Community Colleg

-She was named by the Arvada Chamber of Commerce as one of that organization’s Young Professionals of the Year in 2011; and in 2012, she was named by the Denver Post as one of Colorado’s Up-and-Coming Most Influential Women.
+anization’s Young Professionals of the Year in 2011; and in 2012, she was named by the Denver Post as one of Colorado’s Up-and-Coming Most Influential Women.
 Later in 2012, the Northwest Business and Professional Women named her their Woman of the Year.

 Rachel currently resides in Arvada where she is raising two children.
 In her spare time, she enjoys keeping up with the news, and she is an avid reader.
 She enjoys the Sunday New York Times crossword puzzle, attending athletic events (especially Colorado Rockies) and improving her tennis game.